On the frequentist validity of Bayesian limits: Posterior concentration

 \subsection{Consistent posteriors}

-First, we consider posterior consistency generalizing Schwartz's theorem to sequentially observed (non-\iid) data, non-dominated models and priors or parameter spaces that may depend on the sample size.
-For an early but very complete overview of literature and developments in posterior consistency, see \eg\ Ghosal, Ghosh and Ramamoorthi (1999) \cite{Ghosal99}. \begin{definition} The posteriors $\Pi_n(\,\cdot\,|\samplen)$ are \emph{consistent at $\tht\in\Tht$} if for every neighbourhood $U$ of $\tht$,
+First, we consider posterior consistency generalising Schwartz's theorem to sequentially observed (non-\iid) data, non-dominated models and priors or parameter spaces that may depend on the sample size.
+For an early but very complete overview of literature and developments in posterior consistency, see \cite{Ghosal99}. \begin{definition} The posteriors $\Pi(\,\cdot\,|\samplen)$ are \emph{consistent at $\tht\in\Tht$} if for every neighbourhood $U$ of $\tht$,

-The posteriors are said to be simply \emph{consistent} if this holds for all $\tht\in\Tht$.
-We say that the posterior is \emph{almost-surely consistent} if convergence occurs almost-surely with respect to some coupling for the sequence $(P_{\tht_0,n})$. \end{definition} The following proposition characterizes posterior consistency in terms of the family of real-valued functions on the parameter space that are bounded and continuous. \begin{proposition} Assume that $\Tht$ is a Hausdorff uniform space.
-The posterior is consistent at $\tht_0\in\Tht$, if and only if,
+The posteriors are said to be \emph{consistent} if this holds for all $\tht\in\Tht$.
+We say that the posterior is \emph{almost-surely consistent} if convergence occurs almost-surely with respect to some coupling for the sequence $(P_{\tht_0,n})$. \end{definition} Equivalently, posterior consistency can be characterized in terms of posterior expectations of bounded and continuous functions (see proposition~\ref{prop:prokhorov}). \begin{theorem} Assume that for all $n\geq1$, the data $\samplen\sim P_{\tht_0,n}$ for some $\tht_0\in\Tht$.
+Fix a prior $\Pi:\scrG\to[0,1]$ and assume that for given $B,V\in\scrG$ with $\Pi(B)>0$ and $a_n\downarrow0$, \begin{itemize}[noitemsep,nolistsep] \item[(i)] there exist Bayesian tests $\phi_n$ for $B$ versus $V$,

-for every bounded, continuous $f:\Tht\to\RR$. \end{proposition} Proposition~\ref{prop:prokhorov} is used to prove consistency of frequentist point-estimators derived from the posterior in example~\ref{ex:ptestimator}.